Paul Brest: Other pursuits

 Paul and Iris Brest learned to program computers in the late 1970s to create a tool for placing footnotes at the bottom of word-processed pages, a feature Brest needed for his scholarship but that was unavailable in contemporary word processors.
 In 1981, they founded Pro/Tem Software and marketed Footnote, a post-processor for the popular WordStar word processor on the CP/M platform.
 Over the next several years, they released other software tools for scholars, culminating in Notebook II, a free-form database manager for academics and professionals that allowed users to organize notes, ideas, research summaries, and data in a flexible, hierarchical outline structure—and its companion, Bibliography.
 Bibliography contained a database of the prescribed citation formats of hundreds of academic journals, and could create tables of references for any specified journal so an author could easily submit an article for publication.
-During this period, he also taught a course on Artificial Intelligence and the Law, which involved students in developing expert systems.
+During this period, Brest also taught a course on Artificial Intelligence and the Law, which involved students in developing expert systems.